Daisy Mae’s Market

 The owner’s wife was from London and wanted good tea in the states and always struggled to find it so they started Churchill’s.
 Their store carries 263 teas from all over the world.

-Churchill’s Tea is sells loose leaf tea by the ounce.
+Churchill’s Tea is sold loose leaf tea by the ounce.
 My sample was the lemon drop tea.

 Our last food stop of the tour was Taste of Belgium.